Taofik06/Operaional-Efficiency-and-Customer-Insights-Analysis-with-SQL/README.md

 # Case study
 This case study questions were divided into different areas and solved parts are highlighted as follows:
 - Pizza Metrics
+- Runner and Customer Experience
 - Pricing and Ratings
-- Bonus: Runner and Customer Experience, Ingredient Optimisation, DML Challenges (DML = Data Manipulation Language)
+- Bonus: Ingredient Optimisation, DML Challenges (DML = Data Manipulation Language)

 ## A. Pizza Metrics
 - How many pizzas were ordered?